yoterel/STORM-Net/README.md

 - Neural-network model files which can be downloaded from [here](https://www.cs.tau.ac.il/~yotamerel/models/storm_models.zip). \
       Place the files under the [models](CapCalibrator/models) folder (after extracting).
-- Precompiled binaries for the renderer which can be downloaded from here: [windows](https://www.cs.tau.ac.il/~yotamerel/precompiled_binaries/DataSynth/windows_build.zip), [linux](https://www.cs.tau.ac.il/~yotamerel/precompiled_binaries/DataSynth/linux_build.zip), [mac](https://www.cs.tau.ac.il/~yotamerel/precompiled_binaries/DataSynth/mac_build.zip).
-Note these can also be compiled from source using [Unity](https://unity.com/) 2019.3 or higher.
+- Precompiled binaries for the renderer which can be downloaded from here: [windows](https://www.cs.tau.ac.il/~yotamerel/precompiled_binaries/DataSynth/windows_build.zip), linux and mac users must compile the renderer from source using [Unity](https://unity.com/) 2019.3 or higher.
 - Hardware: Although not necessary, the automatic anotation performes significantly faster when a compliant GPU is available (by 2 orders of magnitude).
 We recommend using a GPU if fast calibration times are needed.

 Note: tested on Windows 10 and Ubuntu 18.04.
 Should work for Mac as well.